 My Sauna of Choice

 The more I’ve researched saunas, the more I’ve realized that not all infrared saunas are created the same.
-I’m a lover of research, case studies, and facts, which is another reason why I like Sunlighten.
+I’m a lover of research, case studies, and facts, which is one reason why I like Sunlighten saunas.
 Their products are based on extensive research combined with personal experience.
-They have options for purely far-infrared saunas and also offer a 3-in-1 sauna that has all three spectrums of infrared light.

 - Far-infrared saunas